 General Training arrangements as follows:

-Fit4Life training with Patrick Connolly and Pat Fitzpatrick at the track in Dunleer at 7.20pm
+Fit4Life training for adults with Patrick Connolly and Pat Fitzpatrick at the track in Dunleer at 7.30pm

-Athletes should check with their coaches regarding Wednesday track nights during the summer as there may be some rest time for athletes and coaches.
+Athletes should check with their coaches regarding training sessions as there may be some rest time for athletes and coaches.
 Please note: Training times may change in accordance with school holidays, competitions and other circumstances.
 Always check with your coach if in doubt.

-Strength & Conditioning at Scoil Uí Mhuirí for older athletes.
+Strength & Conditioning at Scoil Uí Mhuirí for older competitive athletes.

 Congratulations October 2013

 More congratulations due, this time to Pat Cheshire on completing his Level 2 Athletics Ireland Certified Coaching Level 2 course and Hugh Hodgins the Level 1 course.

 Well done to Micheál Mulligan and Pat Cheshire on recently completing the Athletics Ireland Certified Coaching Level 1 Course, and to Kevin Matthews on completing the Athletics Ireland Certified Coaching Level 2 course.

 Training for young members age 5 to 7

 (Jacqueline Matthews, Micheál Mulligan, Brenda Ledwith, Hugh Hodgins)